nwherman1724/project-tracker/README.md

 ## TO DO

-display current date at the top of the calendar (X)

-add time blocks for 9am - 5pm (X)
-timeblock colors change based on time of day (X) add event listener to save event to local storage ()
+display current date at the top of the calendar (X) add time blocks for 9am - 5pm (X) timeblock colors change based on time of day (X) add event listener to save event to local storage (X)

 ## User Story